vronizor/vronizor.github.io/_posts/2021-06-16-running-this-website.md

     3. Make your changes and then push them all to GitHub.
     4. Web-search whatever problems you have left until your head explodes and you beg your developer friend to please help you.

 It's important to update the bundle regularly or GitHub and its Dependabot will complain about security issues.
-These complaints are annoying and you want to avoid them at all costs, even if that means pulling your hair over Jekyll and Gems.
+These complaints are annoying and you want to avoid them at all costs, even if that means pulling your hair over Jekyll and Gems every now and then.

 # Alternatives to Jekyll